leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 When calling `derive`, a `SourceSelector` object is returned.
-There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), a `SimpleXMLElement` can be given, or a LOM set can be created from basic fields.
-A `Derivator` is returned, where as target either an object or XML can be chosen analogously.
+There, either an ILIAS object can be identified as a source by a triple of IDs as explained [here](identifying_objects.md), or a LOM set can be created from basic fields.
+A `Derivator` is returned, where an object can be chosen analogously as the target.

-When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target, as appropriate for the types of source and target.
-Common use cases are:
+When a target is chosen, the `Derivator` reads out the LOM set from the source, and writes it to the target object.
+Currently, the two use cases
+are:

 - **Creation:** When the target is an ILIAS object and title, description and language are given as the source, a new LOM set is created for the